 Logan County is a regional hub for 60,000 people on the High Plains of Colorado.
 Our diversified economy brings in over a billion dollars a year in sales from agriculture, retail, health care and professional services.
-Our labor force of 10,726 works in health services (largest industry segment), followed by retail trade, government, accommodation and food services jobs.
+As of June 2018, our labor force of 11,562 works in health services (largest industry segment), followed by retail trade, government, accommodation and food services jobs.

 Logan County’s 2015 Economic Base Analysis noted 25% payments came from agriculture, 20% from regional services and 19% from government.
 Other segments include retirees, manufacturing, mining and tourism.

 |Natural Resources / Mining Weekly Wage||$1,037||60 to 79 years||17%|

 |June 2018 Open Jobs||247||High school grad or more||89.3%|

 |June 2018 Average Rental||$900||Bachelor’s degree or higher||16.7%|